ptarmiganlabs/butler-auth-docs/content/en/docs/Getting started/choosing auth solution/_index.md

 The authentication providers supported by Butler Auth generally belong to either of two categories:

-- Commercial identify and authentication providers such as Okta and Auth0.
+- Commercial identity and authentication providers such as Okta and Auth0.
   These companies have entire teams dedicated to creating secure solutions for their customers.
-  But the transparency is non-existing.
-They will for sure use open standards like OAuth 2.0, OpenID etc - but you will never know exactly what the implementations look like.
+  But the transparency is limited or non-existing.
+They will for sure use open standards like OAuth 2.0, OpenID etc - but you will never know exactly what *their* specific implementations look like.
   In other words: You will never be able to audit the code responsible for your authentication flow - you have to trust that these companies know what they are doing.

 - Open source libraries provide full transparency.
 You can audit them if/when needed.
   The downside is that these libraries are sometimes developed by individuals or companies that no longer actively maintain them.
-Which in worst case *could* mean that new security issues are discovered in the standard authentication protocol, but the open source libraries are not quickly updated - or not updated at all.
+Which in worst case *could* mean that new security issues are discovered in a standard authentication protocol, but the open source libraries are not quickly updated - or not updated at all.
+  In this case you'd be using a library with security issues associated with it.
 While this is rare, it's a real possibility.

 ## Passport.js

 Butler Auth relies heavily on the [authentication strategies](http://www.passportjs.org/packages/) available via [Passport.js](http://www.passportjs.org/).

-This is an open source authentication library boasting 500+ various kinds of authentication variants.
+This is an open source authentication library boasting 500+ various kinds of authentication strategies.

-Now, there will be duplicates (several strategies all offering Google authentication) and most of those strategies will be rather obscure - with the associated risk of not being supported.
+Now, there will be some duplicates (for example several different Passport.js strategies offering Google authentication) and most of those 500+ strategies will be rather obscure - with the associated risk of not being supported.
 The big ones - Google, Microsoft, generic OAuth 2.0, Auth0, LDAP, OpenID etc - are generall well supported and kept up to date.
 For that reason they are also used in Butler Auth.